Adarsh-dhananjaya-k/arduino_workshop_TB/README.md

 With the Arduino IDE and CH340 driver in place, you're all set to dive into the world of Arduino and begin your creative projects.
 Happy coding!

-For additional information and troubleshooting, refer to the [Arduino documentation](https://www.arduino.cc/en/Main/Documentation) and seek support from the [Arduino Community](https://forum.arduino.cc/).
+For additional information and troubleshooting, call guide

 ---